kevinohara80/grunt-ant-sfdc/README.md

 # grunt-ant-sfdc

-> Automate the zip/deploy process for static resourceses to salesforce.com and force.com
+> Add salesforce and force.com ANT tasks to your grunt builds

 ## Getting Started
 This plugin requires Grunt `~0.4.0`